posit-dev/rsconnect-python/README.md

 ### Using the rsconnect CLI

 ```
-rsconnect deploy \
+rsconnect deploy notebook \
 	--server https://my.connect.server:3939 \
 	--api-key my-api-key \
 	my-notebook.ipynb
 ```

 Note: the examples here use long command line options, but there are short options (`-s`, `-k`, etc.) available.
-Run `rsconnect deploy --help` for details.
+Run `rsconnect deploy notebook --help` for details.

 ### Saving Server Information
 To avoid having to provide your server information at each deployment, you can optionally save server information: